AeroService/Common/.github/CONTRIBUTING.md

-## How to contribute to the Pipeline project
+## How to contribute to the EventBus project

 #### Did you find a bug?